isomerpages/moe-woodgrovepri/_instructional-programmes/Mathematics/Framework and Overview of Core Programmes.md

 **Learning Support for Math (LSM)**

 Learning Support for Mathematics (LSM) is an early intervention effort aimed at providing additional support to students who do not have foundational numeracy skills and knowledge to access the Primary 1 Math curriculum.
 Students are identified for the intervention through a screening process carried out at the beginning of Primary 1.
 They are supported by a LSM Teacher for 4–8 periods a week.
-The programme is extended to students at P2 who require the extra support.
+The programme is extended to students at P2 and P3 who require the extra support.